SamSteffen/Portland_Housing_Prices/README.md

 ## Transforming and Loading the Data into the Database (PostgreSQL)
-Once the raw data was cleaned, it was cleaned using Python's pandas library (using Jupyter notebook) and loaded into PostgreSQL where it was joined together using the Portland zipcodes in the first dataset as the primary key to retrieve and append the median household income from the second.
+Once the raw data was compiled, it was cleaned using Python's pandas library (using Jupyter notebook) and loaded into PostgreSQL where it was joined together using the Portland zipcodes in the first dataset as the primary key to retrieve and append the median household income from the second.
 The image below depicts the entity relationship diagram (ERD) of the data:

 ![ERD_image](https://github.com/SamSteffen/Portland_Housing_Prices/blob/main/Deliverable%201/images/Database_schema.png)